Business for Sale, Would I Buy It? | Ballroom Dance Studio

-So this is another one of the “Would I buy it?” business reviews.
-And today’s subject is a ballroom dance studio in Florida.
-So would I buy it?
+This is another “Would I Buy This Business” review.
+Today’s subject is a ballroom dance studio in Florida.
+Would I buy it?
 No, because I don’t know anything about ballroom dance.
-And that’s the kind of challenge with these kinds of businesses.
-It’s a very specific person who’s going to know enough to run a business like this, but not be interested in starting their own take on it.
+That’s the challenge with these kinds of businesses.
+It’s a very specific person who’s going to know enough to run a business like this but is not interested in starting their own.
 They’re going to want to acquire someone else’s.
 If this was a big enough business, if it had a million dollars in revenue and $250,000 in profit, you could probably run it as a non-dance person and hire people who could teach the classes and still have enough money left over for it to make sense.
-But in this case, the metrics are the gross revenue is 259,000.
-And considering how round of a number that is, I’m always a little suspicious that that’s really the right number.
+In this case, the gross revenue is 259,000.
+Considering how round of a number that is, I’m always a little suspicious that that’s really the right number.
 It sounds more like an estimate, and the cash flow is $47,000.
-So, essentially, buying this business, you’re going to make about as much as if you worked as a full-time barista at Starbucks, maybe a little bit more.
+By buying this business, you’re going to make about as much as if you worked as a full-time barista at Starbucks, maybe a little bit more.
 But with all the headaches of running a business, which is a 24/7 365-day-a-year operation.

 Spread the word: